 | Risk of impersonation | High, due to limited deep moderation | Medium, with a good reporting system |

-| Brand protection strategy | Proactive visual-first approach | Community-based & moderated |
+| Brand protection strategy | Proactive visual-first approach | Based on community & censorship |

 Leveraging the blue checkmark in marketing campaigns to increase credibility and reach customers